sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 <!-- expect(spacing.xlarge).toEqual(32) -->

 It looks totally fine, and won’t raise any questions during a code review.
-However, every time we try to use these values, autocompletion will show just `number` instead of the actual values.
+However, every time we try to use these values, autocompletion will show just `number` instead of the actual values (see an illustration).
 This makes it harder to choose the right value.

 ![Autocompletion with calculated values](images/autocompletion-formula.png)